sohooo/droneops-sim/docs/swarm-response.md

 When drones peel off to pursue a target, the remaining units automatically reposition around the home region.
 This reconfiguration keeps surveillance coverage balanced by assigning new patrol points to the drones still in formation.

+## Swarm Event Telemetry

+Follower assignments, releases, and formation adjustments generate `swarm_event` records.
+Each event captures the affected drone IDs, related enemy, and a timestamp.
+These rows can be stored in GreptimeDB or written to JSONL logs for downstream analysis.

 ## Communication Constraints and Failover

 Swarms operate over lossy channels.
 The simulator can drop follow commands or telemetry updates based on a `communication_loss` probability and limits the number of commands per tick with `bandwidth_limit`.
 When a follower drops out or fails, the remaining drones reach consensus by selecting the highest-battery idle unit to take over tracking so priorities remain aligned despite signal issues.